 Developing early warning systems for financial crises has been a topic of considerable interest, particularly since the 2008-2009 financial crisis.
 Detecting financial crises is important not only for financial market participants but also for policy makers and regulators and hence there is broad interest in such systems.
 Developing such a system is very challenging, as predicting changes, particularly extreme changes, in financial markets is very difficult.
 One method for developing an early warning system is to develop a stress indicator which measures the extent of stress in a financial market, based on leading indicators.
 An ideal stress indicator should be able to both explain the incidence of a crisis based on the identified leading indicators as well as predict the onset of the crisis (Frankel and Saravelos 2012).
 Such indicators may broadly be divided into three categories.
 The first is the regression method indicators which tests the statistical significance of different leading indicators in determining the incidence or probability of a financial crisis (Eichengreen, Rose and Wypslosz 1995, Frankel and Rose 1996).
 The second is the signalling approach in which exceedance of threshold values of predetermined indicators is the crisis indicator (Kaminsky, Lizondo and Reinhart 1996).
-The third and most recent method is the use of machine learning and artificial intelligence methods to either determine leading indicator crisis thresholds (Frankel and Wei 2004, Bussiere and Fratszcher 2006) or select the most appropriate indicators (Lin et al 2008, Cevim et al 2014).
+The third and most recent method is the data-driven approach examplified in tools and techniques from machine learning and artificial intelligence, which either determine leading indicator crisis thresholds (Frankel and Wei 2004, Bussiere and Fratszcher 2006) or select the most appropriate indicators (Lin et al 2008, Cevim et al 2014).

-A financial crisis may be viewed as an abrupt shift in the state of a financial market viewed as a complex system.
+A financial crisis may be viewed as an abrupt shift in the state of a financial market as a complex dynamical system.
 Detecting such shifts in financial markets is particularly difficult due to the inherent noisiness of the data as well as potential non-stationarity, which traditional methods of statistical analysis are not always well placed to handle.
 Novel approaches in data science such as unsupervised feature learning and deep learning (Langkvist, Karlson and Lutfi 2014) have recently been applied in the time series context in order to reduce dimensionality and extract relevant information.
-One such approach is topological data analysis, which refers to a combination of statistical, computational, and topological methods that finds shape-like structures in data.
-Topological data analysis has been applied in the context of time series and systems analysis (Gholizadeh and Zadrozny 2018) and in particular in the context of financial market crashes (Gidea and Katz 2018).
-A key property of topological data analysis is its ability to extract stable features from noisy data and it provides a new econometric tool which appears to complement existing statistical techniques in financial crash detection.
-A key insight from Gidea and Katz (2018) is the notion that topological data analysis is able to detect the “landscape” of crashes in that the shape of the financial time series seems to depend on the state of the market with topological data analysis able to capture structural changes in the market.
+One such approach is Topological Data Analysis, which refers to a combination of statistical, computational, and topological methods that finds shape-like persistent structures in data.
+Topological Data Analysis has been applied in the context of time series and systems analysis (Gholizadeh and Zadrozny 2018) and in particular in the context of financial market crashes (Gidea and Katz 2018).
+A key property of Topological Data Analysis is its ability to extract stable features from noisy data and it provides a new econometric tool which appears to complement existing statistical techniques in financial crash detection.
+A key insight from Gidea and Katz (2018) is the notion that topological data analysis is able to detect the “landscape” of crashes in that the shapes of the financial time series depend on the state of the market whose structural changes topological data analysis is able to capture.

 In this paper we develop an early warning system for financial crash detection by incorporating topological data analysis into a machine learning framework.
-This allows us to build a numerical financial stress indicator and also to “unlock” features that help detect a coming financial crisis.
+This allows us to build a numerical financial stress indicator and also to “unlock” features, which conventional models may supress due to either data or human biases, help detect a coming financial crisis.

 DESCRIPTION OF THE METHODOLOGY